-- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2) Children with a brother or sister who will be attending Nailsea School, including the 6th form.
+- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2) Children, who at the time of application, have a sibling attending Nailsea School, including the 6th form.